 Open Britain Ltd is a company limited by guarantee registered in England and Wales (09641190).
 It was previously known as The In Campaign limited and operated as ‘Britain Stronger in Europe’, the lead campaign for Remain in the EU Referendum 2016.
+Open Britain was also the data controller for the People’s Vote campaign.

 Open Britain’s Purpose